MattShannon/hts-demo-en-US-cmudict-aridity/README.rst

   repository.
   See below for suggested instructions of how to perform energy normalization of training waveforms if desired.
-- it computes test set log probability on a specified test corpus.
+- it computes test set log probability on a specified test corpus
-  By default 50 utterances out of a total of 1132 CMU ARCTIC utterances are used for the test corpus, leaving a total of 1082 utterances in the training corpus.

 Some minor differences include: